 - Meet with a career coach in the UM University Career Center to discuss your preparation beyond the classroom

-- Join a pre-law or law-related student organization on campus or a service organization with a focus or cause close to your heart
+- Join a pre-law or law-related student organization on campus or a service organization with a focus or cause you're passionate about

 - Reach out to UM departments in your major and beyond to engage in science or social science research opportunities, consider writing an honor thesis, or pursue other intellectually stimulating activities